midonet/puppet-midonet_openstack/README.md

 **strongly based on**

-Puppet Labs OpenStack - A Puppet Module for a Multi-Node OpenStack Juno Installation.
+Puppet Labs OpenStack - A Puppet Module for a Multi-Node OpenStack Mitaka Installation.

 Copyright (C) 2013, 2014 Puppet Labs, Inc. and Authors